Ad Noctum: Chapter 7

 Chapter 7

-Volker recovered, twining his hands in the loose material of Rush’s SGC uniform, trying to pin him to the floor.
+Volker twined his hands in the loose material of Rush’s borrowed uniform and pinned him to the floor.

-And, this time, Telford acted with real intent.
-He wrenched Volker away from Rush—his hand digging into Volker’s injured shoulder with a blaze of agony.
+This time, Telford dug his fingers into Volker’s injured shoulder and hauled.
 The room skewed, and Volker found himself shoved across the floor.
 He hit the wall.

 Hard.

-A faint echo rang through the room or through his head.
-Pain shot from his shoulder down his arm and up his neck.
-The blood rushed in his ears, fast and rhythmic.
-He reoriented himself, came up to his knees—
+A faint echo rang through the room and through his head.
+Acid pain ran from his shoulder down his arm and up his neck.
+Blood rushed in Volker’s ears like fast-breaking waves.
+He reoriented himself, came to his knees—

-Only to find that no one was looking at him.
+Only to find no one looking at him.

-Telford and Rush were staring at one another, breathing hard, their expressions closed.
+Telford and Rush stared at one another, breathing hard, their expressions closed.

 Volker sank back against the wall, curling around his aching shoulder.
-At some point, his eyes had begun to water.
-He scrubbed at his face with his hand and tried to catch his breath.
+His eyes watered, and he scrubbed at his face with his hand and tried to catch his breath.

-Telford compressed his lips, shut his eyes, and looked up at the ceiling with the air of a guy who was about one million percent done with hidden LA surveillance devices.
+Telford compressed his lips, shut his eyes, and looked up at the ceiling with the air of a guy who was one million percent done with hidden LA surveillance devices.
 When he spoke again, his tone was pitched to carry.
-“You going to stay here?
+“Are you going to stay here?
 Or am I going to zip tie you and leave you on the floor?”

-“Okay,” Telford said, sounding almost cheerful, as he reached into his pocket and—
+“You got it.”
+Telford sounded almost cheerful as he reached into his pocket and—

 Oh.